apb9717/week2_nyu_scraped/README.md

 # week2_NYU_Scraped

-A Python project to scrape free weather data from weather.gov, a highly-accurate yet severely underutilized data source.
+A Python project to scrape what startup founders consider to be some of the most valuable content online today: Paul Graham articles.

 # Overview

-This feature returns a forecast for the current day plus the following five days, including the following four days' night forecasts as well.
-It includes information on precipitation, temperature (in Fahrenheit), and wind speeds.
+This feature returns a list of five random Paul Graham articles from his archive.
+This helps

+- mitigate the decision paralysis that one might receive when they see the full list and
+- expose the user to articles they might not have otherwise found.

 # Setup Instructions